Ghana Priorities: Hypertension

 The number of persons in the population with hypertension appears to be increasing year-on-year and has become the most rapidly growing concern of the top 10 disease causes over the last decade in Ghana as further evidenced by the Ghana Health Service Facts and Figures since 2005 (GHS, 2018).

-Estimates of prevalence of hypertension (systolic blood pressure of at least 140 mmHg or a diastolic blood pressure of at least 90 mmHg) is around 13 percent among men and women aged 15-49 as per the 2014 Ghanaian Demographic and Health Survey (GHDS) (Ghana Statistical Service et al. 2015).
+Estimates of the prevalence of hypertension (systolic blood pressure of at least 140 mmHg or a diastolic blood pressure of at least 90 mmHg) is around 13 percent among men and women aged 15-49 as per the 2014 Ghanaian Demographic and Health Survey (GHDS) (Ghana Statistical Service et al. 2015).
 Hypertension is significantly more prevalent in urban compared to rural areas.

 As part of efforts to improve detection, treatment and control of hypertension, the Ghana Health Service (GHS) together with other health Agencies of the Ministry of Health (MoH) and its development partners are piloting a few innovative strategies in some parts of the country.
 For example, there is the community-based hypertension management project (ComHIP) which was launched in 2015 and is being implemented in the Lower Manya Krobo municipality and seeks to bring hypertension services closer to the community by introducing blood pressure screening points in the places where people live, work and shop (Adler et al, 2019).
 This has been done through diverse multi-sector partnerships, for example by enabling certain local shops to offer screening (Adler et al, 2019).